JansenSmith/LetsPrintRobots-Courseware/makeNametags.md

 # 6) Add the Base of the nametag

 Add a box to the workplane.
-Cick on Bok on the right, and click on the blue workplane to place it.
+Cick on Box on the right, and click on the blue workplane to place it.

 ![](image/addBox.png)